digitalcraftsman/hugo-artists-theme/README.md

 Go to [`static/img`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/static/img) and replace the [`logo.svg`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/static/img/logo.svg) with your own file.
 If you don't want to use an svg you also need to change the source name  inside the [`all.css`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/static/css/all.css) stylesheet [`here`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/static/css/all.css#L614) and [`here`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/static/css/all.css#L662).

+### Introduce yourself

+In the next step, replace the image of Travis in the about section with one of yours.
+Therefore search the [`avatar.jpg`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/static/img/avatar.jpg) under [`static/img`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/static/img).
+But keep the original filename here too.

 Furthermore, you can show your visitors your skills and capabilities.
-Add as many skills as you like to the configs by copying the snippet below:
+Add as many skills as you like by copying the snippet below:

 ```toml
 [[params.about.skills]]